Are you looking to install a Google Analytics plugin for your WordPress site?

 Another thing to keep in mind is that Jetpack may collect data from your website for its own analytics purposes.
 Make sure you review Jetpack’s privacy policy and terms of service to understand how your data is handled.

-It serves as an alternative to Google Analytics and provides several advantages, including data ownership, privacy control, and customization.
+It serves as a great alternative to Google Analytics but with a few added bonuses.
+This includes data ownership, privacy control, and customization.
 You can create custom reports, dashboards, and tracking goals tailored to your specific business needs.

 What you need to know is that Matomo is a self-hosted analytics platform, which means you install it on your own web server.
 This gives you complete control over your data and ensures that you own and manage all the analytics data generated by your website.